barbagroup/AeroPython/paper.md

 # Summary

+The **AeroPython** learning module presents a computational approach to an engineering course in classical aerodynamics.
+The audience of such a course would be advanced undergraduate students in mechanical or aerospace engineering (or master's students), with a fluid mechanics pre-requisite.
+Classical aerodynamics is a broad theoretical subject—this learning module focuses on one topic: the use of potential flow for aerodynamic analysis, via the panel method.

-The **AeroPython** learning module is a collection of Jupyter notebooks: one "lesson zero" introduction to Python and NumPy arrays; 11 lessons in potential flow using Python; three student assignments involving coding; and one extra notebook with an exercise deriving the panel-method equations.
+AeroPython is a collection of Jupyter notebooks: one "lesson zero" introduction to Python and NumPy arrays; 11 lessons in potential flow using Python; three student assignments involving a coding mini-project; and one extra notebook with an exercise deriving the panel-method equations.

 The list of lessons is: